pauwei/git-tutorial/README.md

 ## First Commit
 ### On Mac - Opening a Terminal Session
-1. Navigate to the folder of the files you want to add in Finder
+1. Navigate to the folder of the files you want to add in Finder **Make sure to navigate to the folder and not just search it**, if you do not know how get to your folder, go to [here](#navigate-to-folder-mac)
->
 2. Select the folder, then click on the settings icon for the folder
-> If you do not see this option, you might need to add this option in System Preferences, follow that [here](#add-new-terminal-service)
+3. Click on the option "New Terminal at Folder"

 ### On Windows - Opening a Terminal Session
 1. Open folder of file you want to add to repo in File Explorer